Walter Johnson: Professional career

+Washington Senators (1907–1927)

 Johnson was renowned as the premier power pitcher of his era.
 Ty Cobb recalled his first encounter with the rookie fastballer:

 In 1917, a Bridgeport, Connecticut, munitions laboratory recorded Johnson's fastball at 134 feet per second, which is equal to 91 mph, a velocity that may have been unmatched in his day, with the possible exception of Smoky Joe Wood.
-Johnson, moreover, pitched with a sidearm motion, whereas power pitchers are usually known for pitching with a straight-overhand delivery.
+Johnson, moreover, pitched with a sidearm motion, whereas power pitchers are usually known for pitching with a straight overhand delivery.
 Johnson's motion was especially difficult for right-handed batters to follow, as the ball seemed to be coming from third base.
 His pitching mechanics were superb, generating powerful rotation of his shoulders with excellent balance.
 In addition to his fastball, Johnson featured an occasional curveball that he developed around 1913 or 1914.
 He batted and threw right-handed.

 The overpowering fastball was the primary reason for Johnson's exceptional statistics, especially his fabled strikeout totals.
 Johnson's record total of 3,508 strikeouts stood for more than 55 years until Nolan Ryan, Steve Carlton, and Gaylord Perry all surpassed it in that order during the 1983 season.
-Johnson, as of 2017, ranks ninth on the all-time strikeout list, but his total must be understood in its proper context of an era of much fewer strikeouts.
+Johnson, as of 2025, ranks tenth on the all-time strikeout list, but his total must be understood in its proper context of an era of much fewer strikeouts.
 Among his pre–World War II contemporaries, only two men finished within 1,000 strikeouts of Johnson: runner-up Cy Young with 2,803 (705 strikeouts behind) and Tim Keefe at 2,562 (946 behind).
 Bob Feller, whose war-shortened career began in 1936, later ended up with 2,581.

-As a right-handed pitcher for the Washington Nationals/Senators, Walter Johnson won 417 games, the second most by any pitcher in history (after Cy Young, who won 511).
+As a right-handed pitcher for the Washington Senators, Walter Johnson won 417 games, the second most by any pitcher in history (after Cy Young, who won 511).
 He and Young are the only pitchers to have won 400 games.